 Have a plan

 Just before your fingers mash the keyboard, what’s the point of your blog?
 Is it to help people find more information, to explain something complex, entertain fans or add value to their lives?
-There are plenty of things you might want to think about before you even start writing, such as:
+Whatever your needs, it’s important to create a content calendar.
+Better yet try our Top Tips for Content Idea Generation to give you a wealth of options.
+You might also want to think about:

 - Tone of voice.
 How you express your company’s voice online away from product pages?
 Do you want people to think you’re a fun brand, or do you want people to view you as the leading authority?
 From using slang to puns, the words you use say more about your business than you think.
 But make sure you’re being genuine.

 - What topics?
 There’s more to talk about than you think.
 You don’t have to blog directly about the products you sell (or the keywords you’re focussed on getting traffic for – maybe sometimes product pages are best for those), but on topics related to your industry.
 For example, supermarkets sell food, but their magazines don’t talk about baked beans.
 Instead, they’re chock-full of recipes and lifestyle ideas.
 Customers find this useful.